chengdu/Chinese-Chess-for-Beginners/chess.md

 The Horse:
 ------
 Horse move on 日, it moves on diagonals of two cell, the two cell constructed a Kanji character 日, vertically or horizontally.
+In Chinese words, "馬(horse)踩(tramp)日(day)角(diagonal)".

 ![Horse move on 日](images/日.png) <br>
 (fig 5).